canonical/sphinx-docs-starter-pack/docs/how-to/import-docstrings-with-autodoc.md

 OR

-* The code repository added as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) into the docs repository
+* The code repository added as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) into the documentation repository

 ## Setup